marceloagustini/springboot2-multitenant/README.md

 ## Installation

-Use maven for install and runn
+Use maven for install and run

 ## User for test: